New facilities and the restored eucalyptus path at Kapiiolani and Richards roads

 Location: Oakland, California

-Responsibilities: Planning and Design; Assisted in the grant submittal to the Getty Foundation
+Responsibilites: Planning and Design; Assisted in the grant submittal to the Getty Foundation

 Consultants: Vonn Marie May - Cultural Landscape Research, Assessment, and Guidelines